 This post may contain affiliate links.
 We may make a (very) small amount of money if you click on or purchase through those links at no additional cost to you.
 This helps keep the lights on, but rest assured we do not link to products that we do not personally use and recommend.

 The cinnamon roll you want on Christmas morning or any morning.
-From scratch, sweet and comforting, these Walnut Chocolate chip Yeast Rolls are perfect.
+From scratch, sweet and comforting, these Chocolate Chip Walnut Cinnamon Rolls are perfect.
 Make them the night before to make your morning even easier.

 I was liking where this was headed…

 Then, a knead, and a rise, and roll later and I had one very yummy dose of comfort on my kitchen counter.